dianatataru/ancestryinference_workflow/README.md

 #sets recombination rate at beginning of chromosome to 0, output has 595 columns
 perl vcf_counts_to_hmmv3.pl "$COUNTS_BED" "$AIM_COUNTS" 0.00000002 > "${COUNTS}.hmmsites1"

-echo "Job Done"
 ```
-In this script, the I changed the mpileup step from this to what is current, because default max-depth is 250 and that is way too low for 308 samples at

 ### 4. AncestryHMM